mpp38544/MMS/README.md

 # MMS — Market Making Strategy

 A high-frequency market making strategy implemented in C++ using the Avellaneda-Stoikov model.
 Simulates a full order book with dynamic bid-ask spread optimisation based on inventory risk and market volatility.
-Includes a backtesting engine tested on BTCUSDT historical data, with trade logs and PnL visualisation.
+Includes a multi-threaded backtesting engine tested on BTCUSDT historical data, with trade logs and PnL visualisation.

 ---

 ## What it does
 The system simulates an order book, matches incoming orders against resting quotes, and tracks PnL over the backtest period.
-It utilises the Avellaneda Market Making Strategy.
+It utilises the Avellaneda Stoikov (AS) Market Making Strategy and can concurrently simulate several backtests using different AS parameters.

 ---